 While there are issues with both the quality of feedback that employees are receiving and the frequency at which they’re receiving it, both need to be adjusted to make feedback truly effective.
-Great feedback doesn’t do people much good if they only get it once a year at an annual performance review, and on the flip side, having a 15-minute feedback session daily won’t help employees if there’s no substance to them.
-In this guide we cover tactics, tips, and examples to help you finetune your feedback in timing and value, so stick around.
+Great feedback doesn’t do people much good if they only get it once a year at an annual performance review, and having a 15-minute feedback session daily won’t help employees if there’s no substance to them.
+This guide covers tactics, tips, and examples to help you finetune your feedback in timing and value, so stick around.

 Feedback Frequency holds the 7th lowest score of Officevibe’s 26 Sub-Metrics of Employe Engagement, and 21% of employees say they are unsatisfied with the frequency at which they meet their manager for a feedback session.

 What does this tell us?
 Working on your timing is a good place to start.
 In the fast-paced workforce of today, employees don’t want to wait until the end of the year (or even the end of the month) for feedback.
-It’s important for managers to establish ongoing conversations with employees, and create dedicated moments for delivering feedback.
+It’s important for managers to establish ongoing conversations with employees, and create dedicated moments for delivering regular employee feedback.

 Timing tip: check in first

 You never know what people have going on or what headspace they’re in, so be sure to ask if it’s a good time before diving into your feedback.
 Checking in shows that you care, which should ultimately be the intention behind feedback in the first place (more on that next).

-Feedback can take many forms, and the more practice you have with giving it, the more you can explore different approaches based on your employees’ preferences and the relationships you have with them.
-But before you get there, it’s important to nail down the basics.
-The following chart outlines some high-level ideas of what feedback should look like—and what it should not look like.
+Feedback can take many forms, and the more comfortable you get with giving it, the more you can adapt your approach based on your employees’ preferences and the relationships you have with them.
+The following examples outline some high-level ideas of what feedback should look like—and what it should not look like.